xsscx/macos-research/code/imageio/tinyinst/Readme.md

 ## Issues

 - Complex Regex Parsing Failure: The attempt to utilize a comprehensive regex pattern for parsing a dyld map file led to failures, where the program was unable to correctly parse and populate the required data structures.
-This was evidenced by continuous errors and the inability to process lines expected to match the regex pattern.
+  -This was evidenced by continuous errors and the inability to process lines expected to match the regex pattern.
 - Data Structure Mismanagement: Problems with how certain data structures were utilized, leading to errors like unprocessed lines, empty module groups, and failure to handle exceptions correctly.
-- Complex Regex Parsing Failure: The attempt to utilize a comprehensive regex pattern for parsing a dyld map file led to failures, where the program was unable to correctly parse and populate the required data structures.
- - This was evidenced by continuous errors and the inability to process lines expected to match the regex pattern.
 - Tool-Specific Limitations and Bugs: Encountered limitations and potential bugs within the used tools (e.g., compilers, debuggers, static analysis tools), which complicated the debugging process and error resolution.
 - Code Refactoring Needs: Identified areas where code refactoring could enhance readability, maintainability, and reliability, particularly concerning complex logic and memory management routines.